 Sometime in January, the lot, which is free and a one-minute drive to the baggage-claim areas, will get three electronic boards announcing flight arrivals.

-Workers were busy yesterday erecting blue cell-phone-lot signs on the airport property.
-Some signs were already up, but draped in black cloth to prevent motorists from pulling in before the lot officially opens after today's ribbon cutting.
+Workers were busy today erecting blue cell-phone-lot signs on the airport property.
+Some signs were already up, but draped in black cloth to prevent motorists from pulling in before the lot officially opens after tomorrow's ribbon cutting.

 "We expect travelers will be pleased to see a safe and convenient pullover area.
 This is welcome news just in time for the holidays," said Catherine Rossi, spokeswoman for AAA Mid-Atlantic, which last summer urged ticketed drivers to take their cases to court.